PHPFastCGI/phpfastcgi.github.io/_posts/2015-11-04-introducing-phpfastcgi.markdown

 Let me start by clearing up a possible source of confusion for those of you familiar with FastCGI.
 This project is not about PHP-FPM.
 PHP-FPM is a great way of improving the performance of PHP applications, but the way it works is different to PHPFastCGI.

-PHP-FPM keeps the **PHP interpretter** alive between HTTP request cycles.
+PHP-FPM keeps the **PHP interpreter** alive between HTTP request cycles.

 PHPFastCGI keeps the **PHP application** alive between HTTP request cycles.